rodrigopelayo3/Illegal-Fishing-Detection/README.md

 ### Dataset Description

 To build a comprehensive dataset for this project, I utilized various datasets provided by Global Fishing Watch and meticulously integrated all relevant features and data.
-This was a challenging and intricate process, but it was essential to ensure the dataset's completeness and accuracy.
+This was a challenging and iterative process, but it was essential to ensure the dataset's completeness and accuracy.
 Below is an overview of the final dataset and the process involved in its creation.

-Before we start I would like to mention why Global Fishing Watch was an important part of this project:
+Before we start, I would like to mention why Global Fishing Watch was an important part of this project (Click on the image for a YouTube video "Open in a new tab" is recomended):

 <p align="center">
   <a href="https://www.youtube.com/watch?v=tKxCuW-WWng">